-- This will take you to a page with a list of possible actions, like “Open a credit card with a credit limit of $X,” and “Apply for new credit cards.”
+- This will take you to cards showing possible actions, like “Open a credit card with a credit limit of $X,” and “Apply for new credit cards.”

 - Try inputting different amounts in each of the fields that appears in gray, then click, "See the change."
 You’ll then see the estimated effect on your credit score represented by the number at the top of the screen.

 To use the Credit Simulator from a browser: